ministryofjustice/hmpps-spring-boot-sqs/README.md

 FIFO allows you the option to configure message deduplication and guarantees ordering.
 There are performance tradeoffs.
 [More information on FIFO here](https://docs.aws.amazon.com/sns/latest/dg/sns-fifo-topics.html)

+To publish a message to a FIFO topic you must include a `MessageGroupId`.

 #### HmppsSqsProperties Definitions

 ##### :warning: queueId and topicId Must Be All Lowercase And Alpha